top of page

 ______________________

-Clothing-optional: gone with the wind?
+Clothing-optional: long gone

 More than mild cause for concern among countless now-estranged friends of Stewart Springs had been how the new absentee 'ownership' so mindlessly junked the long standing clothing-optional policy.
 Countless instantly found the new mandatory cover-up policy at once laughable, tragic and infuriating.

-It went into effect 11-1-16, after 17 years of the bathhouse being low-keyly clothing-optional in the sauna, sundeck and creek area and requiring wrapping up in between points.
+It went into effect 11-1-16, after 17 years of the bathhouse being low-keyly clothing-optional in the sauna, sundeck and creek area and requiring wrapping up between points.

 The ban possibly came about from erroneous perception bred of buttoned-down conservative lifestyle, aided and abetted by the sometimes Machiavellian maneuvers of the old manager, that opting freebodies were mostly low-spending wild local hippies, kinky voyeurs and shameless exhibitionists -- obviously bad for business -- rather than in fact representative of a respectable broad cross-section of awakening global humanity that's mindfully embracing radical body freedom in appropriate public places as a basic human right on our fair planet.